 Interventions for Alcohol Problems:

 Some people are resistant to seeking help for their alcohol problems.
-If you and your family or friends are noticing that someone close to you is struggling with an alcohol-related problem and have been asked to seek help by those around them, then an intervention can be an effective way to help someone get into treatment.
+If you and your family or friends are noticing that someone close to you is struggling with an alcohol-related problem and have been asked to seek help from those around them, then an intervention can be an effective way to help someone get into treatment.

 The intervention process is the single best way to motivate a person to get help for their alcohol or drug problems.
 You can contact Summer Sky at 1-888-857-8857, and our admission specialist can guide you in finding the right professional interventionist to help you or your family with a loved one who is needing alcohol treatment services.

 What is an Alcohol Use Disorder?

 Most people have heard of alcoholism at some point in their adult life.
 You may know someone personally who has struggled with a drinking problem.
 However, you may not know exactly what an alcohol use disorder is and what options are available to help people that suffer from the problem.
 Below is the Diagnostic and Statistical Manual of Mental Disorders criteria for an alcohol use disorder:

 An alcohol use disorder is a problematic pattern of alcohol use leading to clinically significant impairment or distress, as manifested by at least two of the following, occurring within 12 months.

 - Alcohol is often taken in larger amounts or over a longer period than was intended.